fmerg/pymerkle/docs/storage.rst

           return len(self.leaves)

-It assumes entries already in binary format and stores them without further processing.

 Unix DBM
 --------

-Here is a hasty implementation using `dbm`_ to persistently store entries in a ``"merkledb"`` file (simple key/value datastore).
+This is a hasty implementing using `dbm`_ to persistently store entries in a ``"merkledb"`` file (simple key/value datastore).
+It expects strings as entries and encodes them in utf-8 before hashing.

 .. code-block:: python